Kokki (film): Critical reception

 S. Sudha of Rediff.com rated the film two out of five stars and writes that "Kokki is a slick entertainer.
 Go, watch".
 A critic from Sify opined that "With all its pros and cons, Kokki is a welcome relief from the usual masala rowdy movies and the best part is that it is only two hours and quite racy".
 Lajjavathi of Kalki praised the acting of Karan and other actors, panned the romance, Karan's running throughout the film as boring and lack of humour as negative and added could have avoided the feeling of film ending quickly despite these tiny flaws, we can say welcome to Prabhu Solomon for giving a good film and Karan has great future.
+Malini Mannath of Chennai Online wrote "How a simple knot can be turned into an engaging experience for a viewer due to its sheer novelty of presentation is proved in 'Kokki'.
+The director has scripted and presented his story of a simple youth on the run, with some close-to-life situations, taken in some real ambience and backdrops".